-If your engine goes bad then will car insurance pay for a new engine or motor?
+If your engine goes bad, will car insurance pay for a new engine?
 Whether your car is new or old or has low mileage or high mileage, the last thing you want to hear as a car owner is that you have a bad engine or motor.

 Auto Insurance Coverage